-Federal Status - None State Status - Rare Other - CNPS List 1B.2

-Dudley's lousewort is a perennial herb found in maritime chaparral, cismontane woodland, North Coast coniferous forest, and valley and foothill grassland.
+Federal Status - None State Status - Rare Other - CNPS List 1B.2 Dudley's lousewort is a perennial herb found in maritime chaparral, cismontane woodland, North Coast coniferous forest, and valley and foothill grassland.
 Bloom period is from April through June.
 Elevation ranges from 60 to 900 meters amsl (CNPS, 2013).
 No occurrence is documented within the CNDDB 5-mile radius surrounding the project site.
 Grassland and coniferous forest present on the project site provide suitable habitat for this species.
+This species was not observed during the March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey; however, the survey was conducted outside of the evident and identifiable blooming period.